-- (2) 50 metres of the coastal marine area or any natural state waters; or - (3) 50 metres of any bore or well; or - (4) the microbial health protection zone of a drinking water supply site identified in Appendix J, or where no such zone is identified, then within 250 metres of the abstraction point of a drinking water supply site identified in Appendix J; - (vi) there is no discharge above the soil surface or direct discharge to groundwater or to a lake, river, artificial watercourse, modified watercourse, or natural wetland including discharge via subsurface drainage systems, stormwater drains, artificial free draining areas such as soak holes, or overland flow; - (vii) no stormwater, other surface water or groundwater infiltrates the wastewater treatment unit: - (viii) stormwater, other surface water or groundwater is directed away from the land application system area; and - (ix) for any land application system that has been installed and was operational on 3 June 2016 or later the bottom of the soil infiltration surface is no less than 900 millimetres above the mean seasonal high groundwater table and any perched water.: and - (x) the discharge is not into an established mātaitai or taiāpure reserve. - (b) The discharge of liquid from a waterless composting toilet system onto or into land in circumstances where a contaminant may enter water that does meet one or more of the conditions of Rule 28(a) is a discretionary activity.
+- (a) Notwithstanding Rule 26, the discharge of liquid from a waterless composting toilet system onto or into land in circumstances where a contaminant may enter water is a permitted activity provided the following conditions are met: - the discharge occurs on the same landholding as the waterless composting toilet is located; - (ii) the volume of the discharge does not exceed 105 litres per week; - (iii) the discharge comprises only contaminants normally associated with human excreta; - (iv) there is no faecal contamination of any take of water for human consumption as a result of the discharge; - (v) the discharge is not within: - (1) 20 metres of a lake, river, artificial watercourse, modified watercourse, or natural wetland or - (2) 50 metres of the coastal marine area or any natural state waters; or - (3) 50 metres of any bore or well; or - (4) the microbial health protection zone of a drinking water supply site identified in Appendix J, or where no such zone is identified, then within 250 metres of the abstraction point of a drinking water supply site identified in Appendix J; - (vi) there is no discharge above the soil surface or direct discharge to groundwater or to a lake, river, artificial watercourse, modified watercourse, or natural wetland including discharge via subsurface drainage systems, stormwater drains, artificial free draining areas such as soak holes, or overland flow; - (vii) no stormwater, other surface water or groundwater infiltrates the wastewater treatment - (viii) stormwater, other surface water or groundwater is directed away from the land application system area; and - (ix) for any land application system that has been installed and was operational on 3 June 2016 or later the bottom of the soil infiltration surface is no less than 900 millimetres above the mean seasonal high groundwater table and any perched water. - (x) the discharge is not into an established mātaitai or taiāpure reserve - (b) The discharge of liquid from a waterless composting toilet system onto or into land in circumstances where a contaminant may enter water that does meet one or more of the conditions of Rule 28(a) is a discretionary activity.

-Rule 29 - Discharges of aerobically composted human excreta72
+Rule 29 - Discharges of aerobically composted human excreta74